NORTHERN NEVADA’S

 Punctal occlusion and meibomian gland surgery are two procedures used in eye care.
 Punctal occlusion involves blocking tear ducts to retain tears, while meibomian gland surgery targets glands responsible for oil production to prevent tear evaporation.

-At Eye Care Professionals we offer different treatments for dry eyes, such as Lipiflow surgery.
-We also provide detailed eye exams to look for other possible conditions.
+At Eye Care Professionals we offer different treatments for dry eyes, such as Lipiflow surgery or advanced prescription drops for dry eye.
+Your doctor will provide a detailed eye exam to look for other possible conditions.
 For more information about how we can help your eye health, contact our Reno eye experts today.

 Lipiflow | https://renoeyecare.com/